rapsoj/crop-yield-estimate/final-submission/README.md

 **Hello!**

-We are the Oxford Effective International Development Group.
+We are Jessica, Shaw and Juliette, and we form the Oxford Effective International Development Group.
 Thank you for your time in reviewing our model, which we call "XYieldBoost".

 <br />